RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Contributing.md

 >
 > You also acknowledge that, due to the project's license terms, others may copy, modify, and redistribute your content under the same terms.
 >
-> For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) and [CLA](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CLA.md) on the [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria).
+> For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) on the [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria).

 > [!danger] Warning
 > Although the Encyclopedia Mysenvaria website will not be monetized, future plans for the project outside of the website may include monetization!
 >
-> ***By contributing you agree that any content you submit becomes property of the project, and may be monetized with no need for further permission.***
+> ***By contributing you agree that any content you submit is yours, becomes property of the project, and may be monetized with no need for further permission.***

 > [!tip] Info
 > ***Contributors may request to have their name, and a link to a social page of their choosing, added to the [[Meta/Contributors|Contributors]] page.
 The contributors page is linked at the footer of the website, accessible from all pages.***